palladius/gce-recipes/README.md

 Usage
 =====

-Get into one of your directories and run "start.sh"
+Get into one of your directories and look at `Makefile` for building and running instructions.